-Here I will show you a simple animation example of a ball hitting series of cuboids so that you can easily understand this feature in Maya software.
+Here I will show you a simple animation example of a ball hitting a series of cuboids to easily understand this feature in Maya software.
 After this, you can make a complex animation also in this software.
-Before starting let us have a look at the working screen for our better understanding.
+Before starting, let us have a look at the working screen for our better understanding.

-Step 1: A the top we have Menu bar for adjusting this software this menu bar will change according to the method of our working, below this we have a Status line which contains some short cut commands, below this there is quick access toolbar which we call shell bra (You can add tools in shell bar according to your requirement if you are using them again and again in your working), at the left side we have Manipulating toolbar which has selection tool, move tool, etc, at the center we have our Perspective viewport in which we can see our work (you can open other viewports in this screen at the same time by pressing Spacebar button of the keyboard), at the right side we have some tabs such as Channel box which shows you parameters of the current select object of the viewport and allows you to make changes in the parameters of that object.
-You will understand other sections once you start working on this software there were the main sections of this software.
+Step 1: A the top, we have a Menu bar for adjusting this software; this menu bar will change according to the method of our working, below this we have a Status line which contains some short cut commands; below this, there is a quick access toolbar which we call shell bra (You can add tools in shell bar according to your requirement if you are using them again and again in your working), at the left side we have Manipulating toolbar which has selection tool, move tool, etc., at the center we have our Perspective viewport in which we can see our work (you can open other viewports in this screen at the same time by pressing Spacebar button of the keyboard), at the right side we have some tabs such as Channel box which shows you parameters of the current select object of the viewport and allows you to make changes in the parameters of that object.
+You will understand other sections once you start working on this software; this software has the main sections.

-Step 2: The option of the Menu bar will change according to changing the method of working from this list.
+Step 2: The Menu bar option will change according to changing the method of working from this list.

-Step 4: Now draw a plane according to you in the Perspective view port.
+Step 4: Now, draw a plane according to you in the Perspective viewport.
 You can draw it in any other viewport according to your suitability by pressing a space bar for other viewports.
 You can adjust the size of the plane by using the Scale command of this software.
-For Scale command-click on Scale icon of Manipulating toolbar or you can press R button for handle point of Scale command on your object.
+For Scale command-click on the Scale icon of Manipulating toolbar, or you can press the R button for the handle point of Scale command on your object.